 “What’s your favorite story?”
 It’s a common question from readers.
 Well, I don’t have a single favorite story.
 I really like a lot of stories — great stories relating to the stupidest of stupid criminals, or particularly funny stories, or amusing stories that just come alive thanks to a great tagline.

 I’ve never wanted to publish a “Best of” book, since after all, new stories still come out every week — a book would always miss out on the next great story.
-Not to mention that it would take a long time to go through more than 22 years old stories to pick out “the best” of them all, especially since I’m already pretty busy.
+Not to mention that it would take a long time to go through 25 years of stories to pick out “the best” of them all, especially since I’m already pretty busy.
 It takes a long time because I need to do that job myself: go through every single story and decide.

 And that’s what I’ve been doing lately: going through the archive, one story at a time, and ask myself the question, “Would this story make that cut?”